 Seismic data was used to confirm general structural attitudes in the area and to confirm the absence of faulting in the area.
 A total of seven (business confidential) seismic lines were acquired from commercial vendors who own and license the data.
-The available 2D seismic data that crosses the project area is of sufficient quality to be utilized in a seismic interpretation (Figure 2-23).
+The available 2D seismic data that crosses the project area is of sufficient quality to be utilized in a seismic interpretation (Figure 2-23) and has also been provided in Appendix PBI - Confidential Business Information.